WordPress/openverse/documentation/automations/guides/quickstart.md

 ## Installation

-`just install` in the repository root directory will install all Python and Node.js dependencies for automations as well as other parts of the repository.
+`./ov just install` in the repository root directory will install all Python and Node.js dependencies for automations as well as other parts of the repository.
 If you wish to install only dependencies for automations, run the following: